-At the National Archives in New York City, I located documents (and prison photos of injuries) related to two civil suits Damon filed against RikersIsland correctional officers for alleged assaults against him.
+At the National Archives in New York City, I located documents (and prison photos of his injuries) related to two civil suits Damon had filed against Rikers Island correctional officers for alleged assaults against him.

-Armed with a voluminous amount of background materials, I began writing in 2000.
-Now, almost 15 years later, and after many, many draft revisions, I am doing the final edit of 23 chapters.
+Today, almost 20 years later, and after many draft revisions, I am doing the final edit of 23 chapters.

 My next step: find a publisher or self-publish.

 I hope that soon you will be able read our remarkable story.

 - Murder at Harlem General is in outline form.

 - Backwoods Surgeon is a docu-novel based on the life of Dr. J. Marion Sims, who pioneered procedures and surgical instruments in women’s reproductive health.
 In order to perfect his procedures, Sims operated on several slave women.